 Explore a map of the Flight of 1877

 Explore all the Flight of 1877 sites that make up Nez Perce National Historical Park on the interactive map below.
-Click the arrows to move through the flight in chronological order.
-To learn more information about the site, click the images at the bottom of the map or a number on the map.
+To learn more information about the site, click 'Learn more' at the bottom of the description.
 Zoom in to see a site or area more clearly.

 Roots of Conflict